aris997/ric/README.md

 ## FAQ

 1. _Do we need it?_ no.
-2. _Will it works as a replacement of git?_ Probably not.
+2. _Will it work as a replacement of git?_ Probably not.
 3. _Can I contribute to the project?_ YES!
 I need help and maybe a guide to learn how team working.
 4. _Can I ask you a question?_ Of course here -> [rr@riccardoriva.dev](mailto:rr@riccardoriva.dev)